The 10 Best Political Protest Songs of the 2010s

 Voices of Social Activism Bubbling Forth From The Underground

 The 2010s is a decade which has given way to an increase emphasis in social activism.
-Examples of this include the Occupy Wall Street and the Black Lives Matter movements, along with the speaking out on issues such as climate change and various sorts of inequalities.
+Examples of this include Occupy Wall Street, Black Lives Matter, #MeToo, March for Our Lives, along with numerous other protest movements.

 Despite this supposed increase in social awareness, many are still asking: where are the protest songs?
 Who is writing the soundtrack for these movements?

 Here is a list of the 10 best protest songs of the 2010s.
-Of course with the decade still in progress this list will need to periodically be revised.
-But as long as injustice still exists, there will still be voices speaking out against it.
+Of course, with the decade still in progress this list will need to periodically be revised.
+But if injustice still exists, there will still be voices speaking out against it.

 During the 21st Century, the civil rights movement has evolved to include issues of sexual orientation and gender identity.
 The title track of Against Me!
 2014 album tackles the discrimination that those within the trans community face.
 The entire album deals with the issue of gender dysphoria, and it is an appropriate subject in light of the coming out of the band's transgendered front woman, Laura Jane Grace.
 The title track deals with a transgendered woman's desire to be viewed as other females but everyone "just see a faggot”.
 This song and the entire album is the perfect soundtrack for those struggling with gender identity issues.
 It is also a good starting point for those who are trying to understand the issues facing transgendered individuals.